Shope papilloma virus: Tropism

-Infection of a rabbit's follicular cell, often occurs in locations including ears, nose, eyelids, and the anus.
+Infection of a rabbit's follicular cell often occurs in the ears, nose, eyelids, and the anus.
 The infection first appears as a red and swollen area on the skin, followed by development of circular papilloma warts and keratinized horny warts.
 Although transmission between rabbits is high, the tumors themselves do not contain the infectious virus.
 25% of Papilloma infections become malignant and form squamous cell carcinoma.
 Metastases can form in the lungs and lymph nodes, and if it advances further, can develop in the kidneys and the liver.

 Rabbit Papilloma displays tropism for the cutaneous epithelium.
 Warts are made up of nearly homogenous vertical tissue strands.
 Their outer coloration is typically black or greyish, and cut sections are usually white or pinkish white with a flesh-like center.
 Dark coloration is due to abundant melanin pigment.
 The warts are made up of several tight, branching, threadlike epidermis processes connected by narrow tissue cores.
 These growth structures indicate that the growth occurs simultaneously at several different centers, causing the surrounding tissue to bulge from the growth's lateral pressure.
 The normal epithelium abruptly transitions into a narrow zone of rapidly thickening epithelial layers, made up of rapidly multiplying cells.

 Rabbits re-infected with the virus exhibit some or complete immunity, and can transmit the virus to other wild rabbits, and from wild to domestic rabbits.
 A domestic strain cannot transmit it to another domestic rabbit, however.

 Immunologically, the papillomatosis virus is not related to fibroma or myxoma in rabbits.